Uniforms

 Water Bottles

-All players should have their own labeled water bottle.
+All players should have their own labelled water bottle.

 Jewellery

 Jewellery (earrings, necklaces, etc.) is NOT allowed when playing soccer.
-FIFA (Federation Internationale de Football Association – the world governing body for soccer) and the CSA are clear in this regard.
-A player cannot wear something that can hurt themselves or anyone else on the field, i.e. jewellery.
+FIFA (Federation Internationale de Football Association) and the CSA (Canadian Soccer Association) are clear about this.
+Players cannot wear something that can hurt themselves or anyone else on the field.

-A player refusing to remove any type of jewelry at the request of the referee (including all external body piercing(s)) will not be permitted to play.
+A player refusing to remove any type of jewelry at the request of the referee will not be permitted to play.

 Casts/Splints and Athletic Braces

-If a player has a cast or brace to intimidate or with intent to injure – they will be cautioned and sent off the field.
+If a player wears a cast or brace to intimidate or with intent to injure, they will be cautioned and sent off the field.

-The wearing of sports type hijab will be permitted upon a satisfactory pre-game inspection by the referee, as mandated by FIFA rule four, which states all items of clothing or equipment other than the basic equipment must be inspected by the referee and determined to be safe.
+The wearing of a sports-type hijab will be permitted upon a satisfactory pre-game inspection by the referee, as mandated by FIFA rule four.
+This rule states that all items of clothing or equipment other than basic equipment must be inspected by the referee and determined to be safe.

-• The wearing of other forms of the hijab will also be permitted at the discretion of the referee, but only after a pre-game determination that the hijab does not pose a danger to the wearer or any other player.
+Other forms of hijab will also be permitted at the discretion of the referee, but only after a pre-game determination that the hijab does not pose a danger to the wearer or any other player.